AnansiRafa/rap-genius-scraper/README.md

 This is just a web scraper that gives you a random song + lyrics from Rap Genius when loaded.
 Refresh the page to discover new music!

 I suppose I will add new songs periodically.
-Or maybe I won't.